A MALL Geometry of Interaction Based on Indexed Linear Logic: with cut list and relational semantics

 Sequents are proved using the following rules:

 \\

 {\bf Note:} In the $\&$-rule, not only is $\Gamma$ superposed in the conclusion, but so is $\Sigma$ in the stack.
-The superposition among cut formulas inside the stack causes the well-known additive (co-) contraction that arises in $\MALL$ cut elimination. $\Sigma$ is not deterministically chosen in the premises, so that $\Sigma$ in general is neither empty (i.e., never superimpose cuts) nor maximal (i.e., superimpose as many cuts as possible).
+The superposition among cut formulas inside the stack causes the well-known additive (co-) contraction that arises in $\MALL$ cut elimination.
+The formulas occurrences $\Sigma$ is not deterministically chosen in the premises, so that $\Sigma$ in general is neither empty (i.e., never superimpose cuts) nor maximal (i.e., superimpose as many cuts as possible).
+Thus, the $\&$-rule has several possible instances depending on the choice of $\Sigma$.
 The exchange rule is eliminated under the assumption that formula occurrences are implicitly tracked by the premises and the conclusion of a rule.

-We extend the above accommodation of cut lists to Bucciarelli--Ehrhard indexed system $\MALLI$ \cite{BE} .
+We extend the above accommodation of cut lists to Bucciarelli--Ehrhard indexed system $\MALLI$ \cite{BE}.
 To stress this, the system is written as $\MALLIC$.
 The extension stipulates that a set of indices is consistently associated with each formula (including cut formulas) and sequent (including cut lists).

 We fix an index set $I$, once and for all.
 Each formula $A$ of $\MALLI$ is associated with a set $d(A) \subseteq I$, called the \textit{domain} of $A$.